 It’s really like that.
 One day you have to release it and give it to the world.
-Because the world also gives this to you.
+And the world gives something to you in return.
 It’s like osmosis in biology.
-I work that way.

 Your work is created in the moment, in the space and nobody can take it home.
 It’s kind of erasing the concept of ownership, which is something that the Internet does as well.
 It’s a similar mechanism.

 Yes, and I think I do this because I really don’t like to keep art exclusive.
-Art belongs to everybody.
-This is something that I really fight for.
-There are so many wonderful people out there, and I really love to enjoy that, to give the power to them.
+The idea that art belongs to everybody is something I really fight for.
+There are so many wonderful people out there, and I love to share my art with them.

 Could you tell us a bit more about the technical aspects of ADA?

-Nanotechnology works with three central materials: silicone, carbon, and helium—the same materials used in ADA.
-The idea behind nanorobots is to create a mixture between biology and technology.
-And ADA looks like a nanorobot.
-So, I took something very small and blew it into a monster. [laughs]
+However, nanotechnology works with three key materials: silicone, carbon, and helium—the materials used in ADA.
+The idea behind nano robots is often to create a hybrid between biology and technology.
+ADA looks like a nano-hybrid.
+So, I took something very small, and blew it into the scale of a giant creature. [laughs]

 Something different emerges from ADA every time it’s installed, like a continuous surprise.
 Was there a moment when you were especially surprised by ADA?